Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

         465 cannot always be invited to a CSC project (projects starting with 462).
 They would first need to get a CSC userid to have access to myCSC and may end up with a second userID on LUMI.

-    -   Users who entered LUMI though Puhuri, i.e., a 462 project, need to [link their account first to MyAccessID](https://docs.csc.fi/accounts/how-to-manage-user-information/) or they would get a second userID on LUMI when invited by a Puhuri-managed project.
+    -   Users who entered LUMI though myCSC, i.e., a 462 project, need to [link their account first to MyAccessID](https://docs.csc.fi/accounts/how-to-manage-user-information/) or they would get a second userID on LUMI when invited by a Puhuri-managed project.